rmaffesoli/p4templates/readme.md

 ## TODO
 - [ ] Test coverage
-  - Currently there is no test coverage fro this project.
+  - Currently there is no test coverage for this project.
-- [ ] Server details/server config info
+- [X] Server details/server config info
   - Currently The server data that will be in use is what you have stored in your environement variables without a way to define these
 - [ ] Documentation
   - More than a readme is needed